Or text (480) 470-5879

 Arizona law does not provide for an excuse from jury service for moral or religious beliefs.
 You are still required to appear for jury service.
 When you get to a courtroom, the judge will make that decision.

-Employers Preventing Jury Duty Service/Jury Pay
+Employers Preventing Jury Service/Jury Pay

 State law (A.R.S. § 21-236) prohibits an employer from discharging or in any manner discriminating against an employee for taking time off to serve as a juror if the employee, prior to taking time off, gives reasonable notice to the employer of the requirement to serve as a juror.
+Click here for a letter you can provide to your employer.

 Also, state law does not require employers to compensate their employees while they are on jury service.
 Many employers support the jury system and provide jury service benefits and will continue employee wages while they serve as a juror.
 Please check with your employer regarding your company's policy.